stevenpaul007-creator/Pico-GB/README.md

   * At least you will not be able to use a 16-bit parallel display without an I2C IO expander, e.g. PCF8574.
   * smaller LCDs like the 176x220 one used in YouMakeTech's original project also work, but I did not implement any scaling for it
   * larger ones like 480x320 screens should also work.
 They might be interesting as they allow integer scaling (2x native resolution: 320x288 pixels).
 No scaling mode was implemented for this so far.
-    * Do yourself a favor and do not use one with an SPI controller as the framerate might be really low.
-I tried a 3.5" SPI one that was designed for the Raspberry Pi and only got 20 FSP out of it.
-    * spi with dma should be fine and should easily give 60fps.
 * (1x) SD card reader, like [this one](https://www.androegg.de/shop/esp8266-stm-32-arduino-spi-kartenleser-33v/) - if the LCD board does not already have one built in
 * (1x) FAT 32 formatted Micro SD card with roms you legally own.
 Roms must have the .gb or .gbc extension and must be copied to the root folder.
 * (1x) MAX98357A amplifier